jfktrey/n64hijack/README.md

 ## u64asm

 n64hijack relies on the [u64asm](https://github.com/mikeryan/n64dev/tree/master/util/u64asm) assembler by [hcs](http://www.hcs64.com/).
 It's not a perfect assembler as it still contains some bugs with pseudoinstructions (notably ``li`` and a lack of an unconditional branch, ``b``), but it's the best assembler available that doesn't require the installation of a large toolchain.

-**NOTE:** It's highly likely that you'll see u64asm compile with a lot of warnings.
-This is normal.
-If I have some time, I'd like to clean it up a bit to get rid of those.
-As it stands, though, it works correctly for what it's used for.